fluent/fluentd-docs-gitbook/plugin-development/README.md

 ## Installing Custom Plugins

-To install a plugin, put the Ruby script in `/etc/fluent/plugin` directory.(The file name need to `TYPE` prefix.)
+To install a plugin, put the Ruby script in `/etc/fluent/plugin` directory.
+(The file name needs to have the `TYPE` prefix.)
 Alternatively, you can create a Ruby Gem package that includes:

 ```text